 Are you passionate about development?
 Do you have a basic degree or equivalent in Agriculture, Health Sciences, Humanities, Law, Management, Natural Sciences and Engineering, or Social Sciences?
-Applications for the 8th intake are OPEN NOW.
-Applications closing date: 15th February 2019.
-Expected start date:25th May 2019
+Applications for the 12th intake are OPEN NOW.
+Applications closing date: 18th March 2022.
+Expected start date:09th May 2022

 Special Lecture for Postgraduate Students